Lav15/lavjain.github.io/README.md

 * **Customer Value & Trusted Advisory**: Building long-term trust by prioritizing client success, applying a big-picture lens to advisory and maximizing solution ROI.

 ### Professional Profile
-I am a Principal Data Architect and BI Consultant with 15 years of experience delivering end-to-end analytics solutions across complex, multinational organizations.
+I am a Enterprise Business Intelligence Consultant with 15 years of experience delivering end-to-end analytics solutions across complex, multinational organizations.
 My career is defined by a commitment to bridging the gap between technical engineering and enterprise business objectives.

 I do not believe in quick fixes.
 I believe in architectural foresight.
 I focus on creating scalable, standardized, and reusable platforms that ensures stability long after my engagement concludes.